State and Local Policy Database

 PECO offers the Low-Income Energy Efficiency (LEEP) Program to qualified low-income residential customers.
 This program provides in-home audits, education, and direct installation of energy efficiency measures, and measure giveaways in order to reduce energy consumption in low-income households.
 Improvements include weatherization, installation of CFL bulbs, health and safety measures, water efficiency measures, and the replacement of inefficient refrigerators.
 The program also includes enhanced incentives for low-income customers through the Lighting Solution, a retail pathway to reduce financial barriers to purchasing the most efficient technology when they are shopping for new products.
 These upstream retail incentives will be targeted specifically to stores and zip codes with primarily low-income customers and will include higher incentives than the non-low-income targeted retail measures.

 PGW offers the Home Comfort Program to qualified low-income residential customers.
 This program includes measures such as air sealing, insulation, duct sealing, programmable thermostats, heater replacements and repairs, high-efficiency water heaters, water heater pipe wrap, and water efficiency measures.
 Incidental health and safety repairs can also be performed as part of a comprehensive job.
-The program targets the highest energy users among PGW’s verified low-income customers, including those enrolled in PGW’s Customer Responsibility Program.
+The program targets the highest energy users in PGW’s Customer Responsibility Program.
 PGW also offers a pilot Low Income Multifamily Efficiency (LIME) program.
-This pilot program offers in-unit, direct install measures as well as air sealing, insulation, and repair or replacement of space and water heating equipment for qualifying multifamily buildings.
-PGW collaborates with the local electric utility, PECO, to coordinate installation of energy efficiency measures in homes and multifamily buildings that qualify for both utilities’ programs.
+This pilot program offers direct install measures to qualifying multifamily building.
+PGW coordinates weatherization measures with the Philadelphia Department of Public Health, the Green & Healthy Homes Initiative (GGHI), and Lead Poison Prevention programs.
+PGW also coordinates with Habitat for Humanity Philadelphia and streamlines delivery with contractors.

 Multifamily Programs

-In 2019, according to PECO, it achieved 8,419 MWh savings from its multifamily program while serving 8,316 housing units at 133 multifamily properties.
-Total spending was not available for 2019.
+In 2021, according to PECO, it achieved 6,147 MWh savings from its multifamily programs while serving 11,401 housing units.
+Total spending was not available for 2021.

 PGW also offers the Low-Income Multifamily Efficiency (LIME) program and the Custom retrofit program for multifamily properties.
-The LIME pilot program offers in-unit direct install measures as well as air sealing, insulation, and repair or replacement of space and water heating equipment for qualifying multifamily buildings.
-Savings, spending, and customer data was not available for 2019.
+The LIME pilot program offers direct install measures to qualifying multifamily buildings.
+In 2021, according to PGW, it achieved savings of.006 MMtherms from its multifamily programs while serving 47 housing units and spending $92,824.

 Provision of Energy Data by UtilitiesList All